railsadminteam/rails_admin/README.md

     $ rake rails_admin:ckeditor_download

-To use the CKEditor with Upload function, you can try [Rails-CKEditor](https://github.com/galetahub/rails-ckeditor) and after installed put the follow lines in "public/javascripts/ckeditor/config.js"
+To use the CKEditor with Upload function, you can try [Rails-CKEditor](https://github.com/galetahub/rails-ckeditor) and after installed (following the [Rails-CKEditor](https://github.com/galetahub/rails-ckeditor) instructions) put the follow lines in "public/javascripts/ckeditor/config.js" to activate the Upload function:

     $ config.filebrowserBrowseUrl = '/ckeditor/attachments';
     $ config.filebrowserUploadUrl = '/ckeditor/attachments';